DjangoGirls/organizer-manual/website/README.md

 When you click on a menu item, you can modify its title and URL.
 The structure of your website is already configured: you won't need to change those settings.

-If you want to know how to add a new section and a menu link to it, check ("How to add coaches?")[http://organize.djangogirls.org/website/#how-to-add-coaches] example.

 To filter menu connected to one event in particular:
 * Click on the `Page` drop-down menu.
 * Click on an event you're organizing.